ProSparse: Introducing and Enhancing Intrinsic Activation Sparsity within Large Language Models: Abstract

 \section{Abstract}

-Activation sparsity refers to the existence of considerable weakly-contributed elements among activation outputs.
-As a prevalent property of the models using the ReLU activation function, it has been proven a promising paradigm to boost model inference efficiency.
+Activation sparsity refers to the existence of considerable weakly-contributed elements among activation outputs, serving as a promising paradigm for accelerating model inference.
 Nevertheless, most large language models (LLMs) adopt activation functions without intrinsic activation sparsity (e.g., GELU and Swish).
-Some recent efforts have explored introducing ReLU or its variants as the substitutive activation function to help LLMs achieve activation sparsity and inference acceleration, but few can simultaneously obtain high sparsity and comparable model performance.
-This paper introduces an effective sparsification method named ``ProSparse'' to push LLMs for higher activation sparsity without decreasing model performance.
-Specifically, after substituting the activation function of LLMs with ReLU, ProSparse adopts progressive sparsity regularization with a factor smoothly increasing along sine curves in multiple stages.
-This can enhance activation sparsity and alleviate performance degradation by avoiding radical shifts in activation distribution.
-With ProSparse, we obtain high sparsity of 89.32\% and 88.80\% for LLaMA2-7B and LLaMA2-13B, respectively, achieving comparable performance to their original Swish-activated versions.
-Our inference acceleration experiments further demonstrate the practical acceleration brought by higher activation sparsity.
+Some recent efforts have explored introducing ReLU or its variants as the substitutive activation function to pursue activation sparsity and acceleration, but few can simultaneously obtain high activation sparsity and comparable model performance.
+This paper introduces a simple and effective method named ``ProSparse'' to sparsify LLMs while achieving both targets.
+Specifically, after introducing ReLU activation, ProSparse adopts progressive sparsity regularization with a factor smoothly increasing for multiple stages.
+This can enhance activation sparsity and mitigate performance degradation by avoiding radical shifts in activation distributions.
+With ProSparse, we obtain high sparsity of 89.32\% for LLaMA2-7B, 88.80\% for LLaMA2-13B, and 87.89\% for end-size MiniCPM-1B, respectively, with comparable performance to their original Swish-activated versions.
+These present the most sparsely activated models among open-source LLaMA versions and competitive end-size models.
+Inference acceleration experiments further demonstrate the significant practical acceleration potential of LLMs with higher activation sparsity, obtaining up to 4.52$\times$ inference speedup.